Nicknamed the Arabian Falcon, he is one of Qatar’s greatest living sporting heroes, seemingly defying gravity to fly through the air.

 The two men were engaged in a tense standoff, rivals in high jump as the best jumpers in the world.
 Barshim’s fans erupted into joyous cheers as he cleared the bar, making him the second highest jumper ever after the Cuban record of 2.45 metres, set in 1993.

-Barshim also won at the 2014 Asian Indoor Athletics Championships in China, and the 2014 Asian Games in South Korea.
+Barshim also won gold medals at the 2014 Asian Indoor Athletics Championships in China, and the 2014 Asian Games in South Korea.
 In 2016, he won a silver medal at the Olympics.

 And in October 2019 – after overcoming an injury sustained competing in Hungary and ankle surgery – the 29-year-old became the first man to defend the world high jump title, with another spectacular win at the 2019 IAAF World Championships.

-This took place in his home city of Doha with a worldleading jump of 2.37 metres, taking a gold medal with his signature agility, ease and technique.
+This took place in his home city of Doha with a world leading jump of 2.37 metres where his agility, ease, and expert technique awarded him a gold medal.
 The crowd at the Khalifa International Stadium went wild, with celebrations continuing for many days.

 Appropriately, Mutaz’s name translates from Arabic as ‘Pride’ – and he is certainly the pride of Qatar.